 This blog post will delve into the Delphi Method, exploring its definition, steps, pros, cons, uses, and real-world examples.

 The Delphi Method is a technique based on a panel of 5 to 10 experts on a complex topic to be discussed in order to obtain qualitative but relatively accurate information and opinions about the future.

 Its functionality is to reduce to the maximum the different predictive possibilities or forecasts; that is to say, it simplifies the result of complex work, thanks to the group opinion of experts.

-The Delphi Method involves three groups of people.
-Firstly, there are the experts who must be previously selected strategically and anonymously, no one can know their identity.
+The Delphi technique involves three groups of people.
+Firstly, there are the experts who must be previously selected strategically and anonymously, and no one can know their identity.